MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 This plugin provides OAuth2 authentication for Android and iOS.

-On Android, this plugin uses Google Play Services; on iOS, it uses InAppBrowser.
+On Android, this plugin uses Google Play Services; on iOS, it uses Google+.

 ## Status

-Stable on Android; alpha on iOS.
+Stable on Android and iOS.

 ## Reference